SpencerNold/Simple-Documentation-and-Guide-to-Java-Agents/README.md

 import com.sun.tools.attach.VirtualMachine;
 import com.sun.tools.attach.VirtualMachineDescriptor;

-import net.bytebuddy.agent.ByteBuddyAgent;

 public class Loader {

-	public static void main(String[] args) {
+	public static void main(String[] args) throws Exception {
-		for (VirtualMachineDescriptor vm : VirtualMachine.list()) {
+		for (VirtualMachineDescriptor vmd : VirtualMachine.list()) {
-			if (vm.displayName().startsWith("name of jar or main class name")) {
+			if (vmd.displayName().startsWith("name of jar or main class name")) {
-				ByteBuddyAgent.attach(new File("path/to/the/agent.jar"), vm.id());
+				VirtualMachine vm = VirtualMachine.attach(vmd.id());
+				vm.loadAgent(new File("path/to/your/agent.jar"), "this is the argument that will be passed into your agentmain method");
+				vm.detach();
 			}
 		}
 	}
 }
 ```
+!!!
+IMPORTANT !!!
+Using the `attach` method dynamically at runtime can throw quite a few errors, and it is important to properly handle these errors.
+For simplicity, we will just be adding a blanket `throws` clause to our `main` method.

 Optionally, we can add a String argument to the `attach` method, which will get passed to the agent in the args parameter of our agentmain agent entrypoint.
 <h2>Compiling our agent</h2>
 Once we have our loader written, we can compile our agent jar file.
-Agents are compiled just as any other Java program is, only we must change the `META-INF/MANIFEST.MF` file to include these lines as well as the mandatory values.
+Agents are compiled just as any other Java program is, only we must change the `META-INF/MANIFEST.MF` file inside our agent jar to include these lines as well as the normal mandatory values.

 ```
 Agent-Class: example.Agent